julianobressan/atcm/README.md

 `docker run --name mysql-atcm -p 3306:3306 -e MYSQL_ROOT_PASSWORD=123456 -d mysql`

+In next runnings, to up your container before using the software, just run:

+`docker start mysql-atcm`

 This way, the correct environment variables file is already filled with the credentials above.
 If you do prefer, you can change the name of container, password and port to others.
 Make sure to edit the `.env` file with new configurations.
 Example:

 `docker run --name mycontainer -p 4306:3306 -e MYSQL_ROOT_PASSWORD=mypassword -d mysql`